 - b.
 FLUE Policy 1.1.1: Marion County Planning Principles The County shall rely upon the following principles to guide the overall planning framework and vision for the County: - 1.
 Preserve, protect and manage the County's valuable natural resources. - 2.
-Recognize and protect the rural equestrian and agricultural character as an asset of the County's character and economy while providing clear, fair and consistent standards for the review and evaluation of any appropriate future development proposals. - 3.
-Support the livability of the existing cities and towns in the County by planning for the logical extension of development in a manner that enhances the scale, intensity and form of these areas through the introduction of sustainable smart growth principles and joint planning activities. - 4.
+Recognize and protect the rural equestrian and agricultural character as an asset of the County's character and economy while providing clear, fair and consistent standards for the review and evaluation of any appropriate future development proposals.

+- 3. Support the livability of the existing cities and towns in the County by planning for the logical extension of development in a manner that enhances the scale, intensity and form of these areas through the introduction of sustainable smart growth principles and joint planning activities. - 4.
 Support economic development through government practices that place a priority on public infrastructure necessary to attract such activities and that foster a local economic development environment that is conducive to the creation and growth of new businesses, the expansion of existing businesses, and is welcoming to private entrepreneur activities.

-Analysis: As previously noted, the requested Medium Residential land use designation change will extend the Urban Area further into the existing Rural Area, extending the land use from an existing Medium Residential designated area to the east and Commercial designated areas to the south.
-The existing Medium Residential designated areas to the east, while slated for development, have only recently commenced development, with one commencing part of a townhouse phase, and other only commencing land clearing at this time.
-Additionally, other development projects subject to established the Urban Area land use designations are in place and continuing to develop and/or be eligible for development.
-As preliminarily identified in the project's Traffic Study, a series of roadway and intersection LOS failures are expected, and improvements to address the deficiencies are not scheduled at this time (see Attachment B).
-Additionally, there are other operational concerns for the transportation network, along with existing right-of-way constraints for both SE 73rd Avenue, SE Hwy 42, and SE 147th Street/Place, and such issues would be further impacted should Level of Service Standards be modified in the future.

-While Marion County currently has central water and central sewer services within connection distance of the site, the current system lines are located ±0.85 miles to the south at SE Hwy 42 and extension along SE 73rd Avenue would route past a combination of large and small acreage tracts not currently authorized for Urban Area development.
-Emergency services including Fire and Sheriff have noted operation service concerns, that are expected to receive additional impacts as development already enabled occurs.
-The proposed amendment would generate further impacts on those services.
+Analysis: The requested Medium Residential land use designation change will extend the Urban Area into the existing Rural Area. extending the land use from an existing Medium Residential designated area that, while slated for development with Master Plan approval, is not yet the subject of specific development plans (e.g., Preliminary Plat, Improvement Plan, or Final Plat).
+SE 73rd Avenue is currently a roadway of concern due to its current conditions and continuing development effects related to the surrounding area wherein further development along the roadway is not supported by OCE-Traffic Engineering Staff (See Attachment B).
+As noted previously, staff has concerns related to the existing transportation network concerns related to Hwy 42, SE 147th Street/Place and SE 80th Avenue, which may be further impacted should Level of Service Standards be modified in the future.
+While Marion County currently has central water and central sewer services within connection distance of the site, the current system lines are located along SE Hwy 42 and extension along SE 73rd Avenue would route past a combination of large and small acreage tracts not currently authorized for urban-type development.
 The application is not consistent with FLUE Policy 1.1.1.